x64x2/bunchan/README.md

  - gcc 9.4.0 under Gentoo Linux(x86)

-it is not known if libnoise will compile on 64-bit platforms like winducks, although
+it is not known if libnoise will compile on 64-bit platforms like winducks.

  ## Noise Modules